gazetransformer/gazetransformer/README.md

 ## Demo ##
 We aim to simultaneously predict head and object locations and infer their corresponding gaze relationships in an end-to-end manner.

-Unlike previous end-to-end models that can only infer attended targets or handle Mutual gaze relationships, our GazeTransformer can predict Single, Share and Mutual atomic-level behaviours (see below).
+Unlike previous end-to-end models that can only infer attended targets or handle Mutual gaze relationships, our GazeTransformer can predict Single, Share and Mutual atomic-level behaviours (see below - it might take a while to load the file, so please wait).

 ![Alt Text](sample_output/64.gif)